aws-samples/amazon-dynamodb-labs/content/design-patterns/ex2scan/Step2.en.md

 Total bytessent 6054250 in 8.544446229934692 seconds
 ```

-{{% notice note %}}
-The execution time using a parallel scan will be shorter than the execution time for a sequential scan.
-The difference in execution time will be even more exaggerated for larger tables.
+::alert[The execution time using a parallel scan will be shorter than the execution time for a sequential scan.
+The difference in execution time will be even more exaggerated for larger tables.]
-{{% /notice %}}

 #### Summary